alxojy/rogue-like-textgame/README.md

 - 4 stones = A weapon with higher damage to fight all your enemies.

 ![](oop.gif)

-## Note

-This repo has been created to share our project and for future students taking this unit to get an idea on what the assignment is about.
-However, we do not condone the act of plagiarism so only use our code as reference, if you wish.

-## Plagiarism Notice

-Copying or plagiarising code is a serious offence and will result in a breach in the Academic Integrity Policy https://www.monash.edu/students/academic/policies/academic-integrity.
-We will not be held responsible for any of these breaches.

 Game engine by Dr. David Squire.